Where to Find Morel Mushrooms This Spring

 Well-drained, sandy soils like the creek bottom shown in the photo above make good hunting spots as well.
 You’ll find the first morels of the year when daytime highs reach the 60s and lows stay above 40 degrees.

 Hunting morel mushrooms is like bass fishing.
 You cover ground until you find one, then slow down and search the area carefully.
 Concentrate the rest of your hunt on similar areas, on the theory that you’ve found the “pattern” for the day.

 Early on in morel mushroom season, the first morels are small and it takes quite a few to make a meal.
 As the season progresses you find bigger, yellow morels.
 They taste just as good as the smaller ones, they’re easier to spot, and it doesn’t take as many to feed a hungry hunter.

-Before you cook your harvest of morel mushrooms, you need to clean them.
+After you find morel mushrooms, but before you cook them, you need to clean them.
 Soaking morels in water for a couple of hours cleans them and washes out any bugs living inside the hallow mushrooms.
 Some mushroom foragers slice them in half lengthwise for a more thorough cleaning, but that’s not necessary.

 There are lots of great ways to cook morel mushrooms, but if you’re new to cooking morels, you can’t beat sautéing them in butter.
 Cooking morels in butter brings out their rich, almost meaty, flavor.
 If you don’t have very many morels, I recommend scrambling them into eggs with some tarragon.
 But if you get a big haul of mushrooms, the perfect spring feast is to serve the morels alongside slices of wild turkey breast or some crappie fillets.